Is there an entry fee?

 While the majority of arts journalism falls in the category of criticism – including description and analysis of an arts experience or arts experiences –the Judges are happy to consider all types of arts writing, including: criticism, opinion, editorial, and history.
 Any piece of arts journalism created for any reason may be submitted for this competition.

 What is acceptable to write about?
-Does it have to have happened in DC?
+Does it have to have happened or can I make it up?

 Any performance, gallery show, exhibit, or other artistic product, in any location, may be the focus of your article.
-Artwork or performances covered don’t have to have occurred in the District, but must be verifiable (i.e. you can’t write about a made up performance or event.
+Artwork or performances covered must be verifiable (i.e. you can’t write about a made up person, performance, album, artwork, exhibit or event.
 This is arts journalism, not creative writing.)

 Who will judge submissions?

-The first round of judging will be completed by the Bourgeon editorial board staff, and will result in the selection of five finalists.
+The first round of judging will be completed by the Bourgeon editorial board staff, and will result in the selection of three finalists.
 The second round of judging – to pick the winner – will be done by a panel of professional arts journalists.
-In the past two years the jury has included: Philip Kennicott (Washington Post), Michael O’Sullivan (Washington Post), Anne Midgette (Washington Post), Leonard Jacobs (Clyde Fitch Report), Robert Bettmann (Bourgeon), Elizabeth Grazioli (ArtSeeDC), and Lewis Segal (Los Angeles Times.)
+The jury has included: Philip Kennicott (Washington Post), Michael O’Sullivan (Washington Post), Anne Midgette (Washington Post), Leonard Jacobs (Clyde Fitch Report), Robert Bettmann (Bourgeon), and Lewis Segal (Los Angeles Times.)

 What are the criteria that will be used to judge the competition?
 What are the judges looking for?